 - Make sure the cap is tightened securely to prevent fuel spillage in case of an accident. - Use only a genuine Toyota fuel tank cap for replacement.
-It is designed to regulate fuel tank pressure.
+It has a builtin check valve to reduce fuel tank vacuum.

 Seats, Seat belts, Steering wheel and Mirrors